 SUNY Cortland Presidential and Merit Scholarships

-Presidential and Merit Scholarships are awarded to incoming freshmen students as they are accepted for fall admission.
+Presidential and Merit Scholarships are awarded to incoming freshmen as they are accepted for fall admission.
 No separate application or essay is required.
 Freshmen candidates must be first-time freshmen students entering college directly from high school.
-Their high school grade point average, SAT or ACT score and class rank are considered for qualification purposes.
+High school grade point averages, SAT or ACT scores and class rank are considered for qualification purposes.

 Transfer students may qualify for a Merit Scholarship.
 Course work and grade point average are reviewed for consideration.

 Students are notified of their selection for a Presidential or Merit Scholarship in their letter of admission.
 A follow-up mailing is sent instructing recipients how to accept the scholarship.

 For more information on the SUNY Cortland Presidential and Merit Scholarships, please contact the Admissions Office at 607-753-4712.

 SUNY Cortland Future New Yorker and International Student Grants

 Out-of-state and international students are automatically awarded a Future New Yorker Grant or International Student Grant.
 This grant assists students with the out-of-state tuition cost.

 Merit scholarships are those based on merit alone such as grade point average, SAT score, leadership skills and potential, etc.